About the Bennis Scholars Program

 Whom do I contact for more information?

-You may contact Marci Henkoff (firstname.lastname@example.org) for more information about the program and the application process.
+Please contact Marelle Berry (firstname.lastname@example.org) for more information about the program.

 Eligibility and Application Process

 Who is eligible to join the Bennis Scholars Program?

 Students from all majors and academic departments are eligible to apply.
 Applicants must have a minimum overall GPA of 3.5.

 Applications are now open for Cohort 5; the program will begin in fall 2020.
 Since the program requires two years of courses intended for the junior and senior year, applicants must be second-semester sophomores and/or students expected to graduate in spring or fall 2022.